TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: expand-tilde, map-cache, snapdragon, time-stamp, to-object-path.
-A copy of the source code may be downloaded from https://github.com/jonschlinkert/expand-tilde.git (expand-tilde), https://github.com/jonschlinkert/map-cache.git (map-cache), https://github.com/jonschlinkert/snapdragon.git (snapdragon), https://github.com/jonschlinkert/time-stamp.git (time-stamp), https://github.com/jonschlinkert/to-object-path.git (to-object-path).
+The following software may be included in this product: expand-tilde, map-cache, snapdragon, to-object-path.
+A copy of the source code may be downloaded from https://github.com/jonschlinkert/expand-tilde.git (expand-tilde), https://github.com/jonschlinkert/map-cache.git (map-cache), https://github.com/jonschlinkert/snapdragon.git (snapdragon), https://github.com/jonschlinkert/to-object-path.git (to-object-path).
 This software contains the following license and notice below:

 The MIT License (MIT)